 Currently, you’ll see the same great arches, the same spacious rooms, the same elegant verandah and the same attention to artisanship from a time gone by.
 In the 2000/2001 season, she reopened as The Pier Hotel.
 The major-domo reflection was never seen again.
 We like to think has was satisfied with the result, and could finally rest at long last!

 Today, The Cordova Inn’s guests enjoy the same service as was originally provided in the 1920’s, coupled with her location adjoining Sundial, fine museums, ever expanding list of restaurants & night-life venues, recreation opportunities, waterfront parks, and as always, the sparkling, beautiful waters of Tampa Bay!

-The Cordova Inn boasts 32 tastefully appointed guest rooms, most with microwaves, refrigerators, wet-bars and all with French duvets and complimentary high-speed Internet access.
+The Cordova Inn boasts 32 tastefully appointed guest rooms, most with microwaves, refrigerators, wet-bars and all with French duvets and high-speed Internet access.

-Many of the guestrooms have the original clawfoot ladies’ soaking tubs.
+Many of the rooms have the original clawfoot ladies’ soaking tubs.
 Imagine the comfort and peaceful escape from the outside world while soaking leisurely in these tubs, then dressing later for an evening on the town!
 Today, The Cordova Inn is known for its European service and discreet privacy for both high-profile guests and tourists alike.

 The property was awarded the 2002 Restoration of the Year Award from the St. Petersburg Preservation Society.